JoseMoreira30/Paint/README.md

 # Painting Program

-This is a simple painting program built with Java and the SimpleGraphics library.
+This is a simple painting program built with Java and the Simple Graphics library that i built when i was studying at the Academia de Código.

 ## Features